-We maintain close relationships with our customers through social media platforms where we post our latest launched projects, promotion packages and upcoming events in our sales galleries.
+We continue to maintain close relationships with our customers through social media platforms where we post our latest launched projects, promotion packages and upcoming events in our sales galleries.
 In ensuring our customers' satisfaction towards our products and services we also work closely with customers to obtain feedback.
-Any inquiries from customers shall be dealt with promptly.
+Any inquiries from customers shall be promptly dealt.